 Oxford has strong and varied connections with Mexico, Central America and the Caribbean.

 The study of Mexico, Central America and the Caribbean is mostly concentrated in the Latin American Centre (LAC) which has resident specialists in the history, sociology and political economy of the region.
 The LAC, part of the School of Interdisciplinary Area Studies, is fortunate to have world renowned experts in contemporary Mexican history, politics, economics and society, and has featured Mexico in classes, dissertations and theses, in academic events, and in a specialised library collection on Latin America.
-The Centre’s work on Mexico is further enhanced by collaboration with the North American Programme bolstering teaching, supervision, and event planning on Mexican themes.
+The Centre’s work on Mexico is further enhanced by collaboration with the North American Studies Programme at Oxford's St Anthony's College bolstering teaching, supervision, and event planning on Mexican themes.

 The Oxford Programme for the Future of Cities run by the Institute for Science, Innovation and Society (InSIS) is studying Cancún in Mexico as one of the field work sites for a project exploring notions of ‘urban flexibility’ in cities undergoing reconstruction after major disasters.
 Cancún managed to expand its population from 100 to 700,000 between 1970 and 2009 in the face of recurrent and sometimes devastating natural disasters, particularly tropical cyclones, making it an ideal site for the study.